Caminho Fatima: Casa da Lima Reveals

 Day 2 Casa da Lima – Ansiao (17 km ~ 3-4 hours)

 We walk to a beautiful dirt road via the main street of our village Ribeira de Alcalamouque.
 After a few hundred meters the Fatima signs turn to the left.
 You’ll see the milestones I made for the opposite caminho to Santiago.
-This stage will go up to Alvorge in one and a half hour, where you will find a restaurant to rest, drink or eat something.
-There is also a mini-mercado to buy some snacks for todays’ caminho.
+This stage will go up to Alvorge in one and a half hour, where you will find a restaurant on the path to rest, drink or eat something.
+There is also a mini-mercado in the centre to buy some snacks for todays’ caminho.

 When you continue there is a pump station in Venda do Brasil, on the road, where you can drink a coffee.
 I ran to this place because it was pouring when I walked this part of the caminho.
-You will end todays’ walk in Ansiao, the main town.
+You will end todays’ walk in Ansião, the main town.
 You could walk through the city and see the photo’s we made below on the route.
 In this town there are supermarkets, bakeries, restaurants and a swimming pool.
-You have time for a dive, so don’t forget your bathing suit and swimming cap.
-But the swimming pool has all, you can borrow it for sure.
+You have time for a dive, but don’t forget your bathing suit and swimming cap.
+You need to register because of security reasons but for less than 2 euro’s you can do some extra sports.

 See if you walk mindfully and walk into these nice details on your route.
-Make sure to go into where that pilgrim on the photo is walking to, you will be rewarded with a stamp and the sight of a huge Santiago shell!
+Make sure to go into the place where that pilgrim on the photo is walking to, you will be rewarded with a stamp and the sight of a huge Santiago shell inside!
 At least if they are open.
 Normally we are earlier on the road, than their opening hours… but during the afternoon, when arriving in Ansiao, it is open.

 Day 3 Ansiao – Freixianda (25 km ~5-6 hours)